passivedns/PassiveDNS.github.io/content/docs/user-guide/user.md

 ## New user

-If you do not have a user account, you can request an account with 2 options :
+If you do not have a user account, you need to ask the administrator to create one for you.
+They will then give you a username and a password that you can change in the settings once logged in.

-{{% steps %}}

-### Request using the web app
-- On the login page, click "Request access" and enter your email address to send a link to the administrators
-- The administrator have to review your request and accept it
-- Using the token you recieved by email, you can then create your account using "Register"

-### From an administrator
-- Contact an Administrator so that they invite you using your email address
-- Using the token you recieved by email, you can then create your account using "Register"

-{{% /steps %}}

 ## User interface